Position Statement of AAIDD

-Eliminating inhumane aversive procedures is a reflection of a growing concern for reducing actions by professionals and others that compromise the lives of persons with an intellectual or developmental disability and their families.
-Positive behavior support not only should reduce problem behaviors that pose functional barriers to successful life, but also enhance those behaviors that lead to self-determination, independence, productivity, and lifelong learning.
-Relationships between providers and consumers should foster empowerment of the consumer, enhance choice, and promote integration of persons with intellectual disability or other developmental disabilities into community settings.
+Eliminating inhumane aversive procedures is a reflection of a growing concern for reducing actions by professionals and others that compromise the lives of people with an intellectual or developmental disability and their families.
+Positive behavior supports not only should reduce problem behaviors that pose functional barriers to successful life, but also enhance those behaviors that lead to self-determination, independence, productivity, and lifelong learning.
+Relationships between providers and self-advocate should foster the empowerment of the person, enhance choice, and promote the integration of people with intellectual disability or other developmental disabilities into community settings.

 The AAIDD urges continuing research into humane and effective methods of positive behavior support.